 When building the trust database, treat any signatures with a certification level below this as invalid.
 Defaults to 2, which disregards level 1 signatures.
 Note that level 0 "no particular claim" signatures are always accepted.

---trusted-key long key ID
+--trusted-key long key ID or fingerprint

 Set what trust model GnuPG should follow.
 The models are:

 This is the Web of Trust combined with trust signatures as used in PGP 5.x and later.
 This is the default trust model when creating a new trust database.